kstrm/Starting-out-with-python/README.md

 * solving functions
 * plotting

 You can view the files simply by clicking on the file link in the directory above.
-To run the notebooks, you will either need to use a cloud-based computing service (such as SageMathCloud, see below), or you will need to install a python distribution on your computer (below you will find information on how to install python on your local machine).
+To run the notebooks, you will either need to use a cloud-based computing service (such as CoCalc, see below), or you will need to install a python distribution on your computer (below you will find information on how to install python on your local machine).
 If you will be using python regularly, then I strongly suggest you install it on your local machine.

 Note, to view the interactive plots in the example "03 Derivatives.ipynb", you will need to view it through the [nbviewer][1] at Jupyter.org.
 You can do so by [clicking here][2], or by clicking on the file of interest, copying the url from your browser, and then pasting it into the [nbviewer][3].

 ## Running python

 **In the cloud**
-- [SageMathCloud][4] is a fantastic free resource for collaborative coding in python and many other languages.
-Using python and/or jupyter notebooks on SageMathCloud is a perfect place to start.
+* [CoCalc][4] (formerly SageMathCloud) is a fantastic free resource for collaborative coding in python and many other languages.
+Using Python and/or Jupyter notebooks on CoCalc is a perfect place to start.

 **On your local computer**
 * Continuum Analytics “Anaconda” distribution: https://www.continuum.io/downloads